 The Compact Muon Solenoid (CMS)

-We also help to operate the silicon tracking detector which we helped build.
-Currently at KU, we are helping to test modules and the electronics readout chain for a new silicon pixel detector to be installed at CMS around 2017.
+We also help to operate the silicon tracking detector.
+Our group also built the new silicon pixel detector installed at CMS in 2017.